 We’re currently accepting new and gently used sewing supplies like buttons, scissors, thread, elastic, etc. Please, no patterns at this time.

-If you are interested in donating any of the fabric or sewing supplies mentioned above, please contact us using the form at the bottom of the page.
+If you are interested in donating any of the fabric or sewing supplies mentioned above, please contact us using the form below.
 We would love to chat with you.

 How does the supplies get to Haiti